HOW TO USE

 Where to Get Rhogam: Rhogam is usually given by a doctor or nurse at a hospital, clinic, or doctor's office.

-If you have an IUD in place, it may need to be removed before a medication abortion.
+An IUD may need to be removed before a medication abortion.

 Bleeding disorders